 Bake

-Preheat your oven to 350 degrees F and bake in the oven for 22-25 minutes or until golden brown.
+Now, get the oven preheating to 350 degrees F and bake the muffins for 22-25 minutes or until golden brown.

 In a small bowl, whisk together the glaze ingredients and then drizzle on top of the rolls while they are still warm.